xXleowXx/gitlab-charts/doc/advanced/external-object-storage/index.md

 GitLab uses [fog](https://github.com/fog/fog), but [doesn't currently support Fog Azure](https://gitlab.com/gitlab-org/gitlab-foss/-/issues/55624).
 To make use Azure Blob Storage, you will have to set up an [Azure MinIO gateway](azure-minio-gateway.md).

+NOTE: **Note:**
-NOTE: **Note:** using the Azure MinIO gateway as the storage for the Docker Registry [is not supported](https://github.com/minio/minio/issues/9978).
+GitLab [does not support](https://github.com/minio/minio/issues/9978) the Azure MinIO gateway as the storage for the Docker Registry.
 Please refer to the [corresponding Azure example](https://gitlab.com/gitlab-org/charts/gitlab/tree/master/examples/objectstorage/registry.azure.yaml) when [setting up the Docker Registry](#docker-registry-images).

 ## Docker Registry images